-The Education (Accreditation of Non-State Schools) Act 2001 and the Education (Accreditation of Non-State Schools) Regulation 2001 determine the operations of the Board and the Funding Committee.
+The Education (Accreditation of Non-State Schools) Act 2017 (the 'Act') and the Education (Accreditation of Non-State Schools) Regulation 2017 determine the operations of the Board.

-The statutory objectives of the Accreditation Act are to:
+The statutory objectives of the Act are to:

-- uphold the standards of education at non-State schools
+- uphold the standards of education at non-State schools; and

-- maintain public confidence in the operation of non-State schools
+- maintain public confidence in the operation of non-State schools; and

 The objects of the Act are achieved mainly by:

-- establishing a regime for the accreditation of non-State schools complying with the accreditation criteria
+- establishing an accreditation regime for the accreditation of non-State schools; and

-- establishing a formal process for deciding the eligibility of a non-State school’s governing body for Government funding for the non-State school
+- establishing a process for deciding the eligibility of a non-State school’s governing body for Government funding for the non-State school.

 Other legal requirements may be relevant to the establishment and operation of a non-State school in Queensland, for example, child safety and workplace health and safety.
 These are available on the Queensland Parliamentary Counsel website.